Sivanajani/pdfrag/terraform/README.md

 - Artifact Registry Administrator
 - Service Account User

-Also add to Billing (Billing Account Administrator).
+Also add to Billing (Billing Account Administrator) but for this you need to go to Billing / Account management and add the service account to the billing account manually.
+(Also dont forget to change the billing account in the variables.tf file)

 ## CI/CD Service Account (Build & Push)
 Required roles: